-The Nayef Al-Rodhan Prize, worth £25,000, is awarded annually for non-fiction book that promotes global cultural understanding.
+The Nayef Al-Rodhan Prize, worth £25,000, is awarded annually for a non-fiction book that promotes global cultural understanding.

 The British Academy’s £25,000 non-fiction book prize is awarded for a book that contributes to public understanding of world cultures.
 It is designed to illuminate the interconnections and divisions that shape cultural identity worldwide.